Keristrasz/Calculator---React/README.md

 # Basing Calculator in React on Replit

+Basic Calculator in react, for basic math calculations.

 ## You can run this app on https://replit.com/@KarelJek/Calculator-React#src/App.jsx

 ### Running React on Repl.it